Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

-# Azure AI Model Client Library for Python
+# Azure model client library for Python

-The Model Client library allows you to do inference against any of AI models in you deployed to Azure.
+The Azure AI Model Client Library allows you to do inference against any of AI models in you deployed to Azure.
 It supports both "model as a service" and "models with hosted managed infrastructure".
 For more information see [Overview: Deploy models, flows, and web apps with Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/concepts/deployments-overview).

 Use the model client library to: